Duration 14 days

 Day 14

-Breakfast, then transfer to airport at appropriate time.
-If you have a flight later in the day, then you could explore more of Cochin or browse the market for handicrafts and wares.
+After breakfast, you will be transferred to the airport at an appropriate time for your outbound flight.
+If you have a flight later in the day, you could spend time exploring more of Cochin or browsing the markets for handicrafts and wares.
 Meals: B

 Trip Feast